iterative/gto/README.md

 To register new version of artifact, you can use `gto register` command.
 You usually use those to mark significant changes to the artifact.
 Running `gto register` creates a special git tag.

 ```
-$ gto register rf
+$ gto register awesome-model
-Created git tag 'rf@v0.0.1' that registers a new version
+Created git tag 'awesome-model@v0.0.1' that registers a new version
 ```

 ### Promoting